-Water Recycling - The 2023 Budget requests \$100,000.
+Water Conservation - The 2024 Budget requests \$2.0 million.
 Part of the Utah Lake System includes a commitment to recycle 18,000 acre-feet of CUP water that is delivered and used in Salt Lake County for municipal and industrial uses.
 Recycled water will extend the water supply for secondary water systems.
-Funding will be used for planning and environmental compliance for future water recycling projects.
+Funding would be used for planning, environmental compliance, and implementation of water conservation projects.
+Projects would be implemented under the Section 207 Water Management Improvement Program.

-Fish and Wildlife - An integral part of CUP development is endangered species recovery and fish and wildlife activities.
-The Fish and Wildlife Conservation Projects budget is \$3.9 million and includes operation and maintenance rate increases.
+Fish and Wildlife - The 2024 Budget requests \$4.1 million.
+An integral part of CUP development is endangered species recovery and fish and wildlife activities.
+The Fish and Wildlife budget includes the cost of providing water for instream flows for fisheries and Endangered Species Act requirements.
+These flows are provided by CUWCD under contract.
+Costs are paid annually to CUWCD as part of Interior's non-reimbursable operation and maintenance obligations per reclamation law and agreements.
+The 2024 budget increase is due to CUWCD operation and maintenance annual rate increases.
 The mitigation of detrimental impacts on endangered species is a condition of the operation of the entire CUP.
 Under the Endangered Species Act, and in accordance with CUPCA Titles II and III and Fish and Wildlife Service Biological Opinions, Interior has committed to the recovery of the June sucker that exists only in Utah Lake.
 These commitments are documented in the 1999 Diamond Fork System Environmental Impact Statement (EIS) and 2004 Utah Lake Drainage Basin Water Delivery System EIS Records of Decision.
-These commitments include participation in the June Sucker Recovery Implementation Program and funding for hatchery operation and maintenance, water delivery, and recovery monitoring.
+These commitments include participation in the June Sucker Recovery Implementation Program (JSRIP) and funding for hatchery operation and maintenance, water delivery, and recovery monitoring.
 Water acquired for the spawning and rearing of the June sucker is being achieved primarily through the implementation of water conservation measures under the Water Management Improvement Program where saved water is provided for in-stream flows.
 Due to the efforts of Interior and partner entities, the June sucker was moved from endangered to threatened status in February 2021.

-Secretarial Responsibilities - The 2023 Budget includes \$1.6 million for use by Interior to carry out the responsibilities of the Secretary and for other activities required by CUPCA.
+Secretarial Responsibilities - The 2024 Budget includes \$1.8 million for use by Interior to carry out the responsibilities of the Secretary and for other activities required by CUPCA.
 Secretarial responsibilities include program oversight, the Ute Tribal Settlement, fish and wildlife development, and endangered species recovery.
 The CUPCA Office provides for construction and existing facilities inspection and contract formalization and oversight to ensure the interest of the United States is fulfilled and provides for the review and preparation of planning and environmental documents.
 The CUPCA Office continues to work with the Ute Tribe to implement authorized projects and to finalize the settlement compact as mandated by Title V of CUPCA.